BattlePlugins/BattleDocs/docs/ba/config/simple.md

 ```

 #### Option 2:
-* add Poolmoney=<percentage in decimal form> into `winner:` config section.
+* Add Poolmoney=<percentage in decimal form> into `winner:` config section.
 Create the section `winner:` if it doesn't exist.
 * Valid percentages (decimal form): 0.0 (0%) - 1.0 (100%).
 (Basically take the percentage you want and move the decimal 2 places to the left. ex. .5 (50%), .25 (25%) .15 (15%) and so on.)
-* Poolmoney allows you to pay the winner a percentage of the pot.
+* Pool money allows you to pay the winner a percentage of the pot.
 * For team based arenas this provides a way to dynamically adjust the winners pay out depending on how many entrants their are.
 More entrants.
 Bigger Payout.
 Fewer Entrants.
 Smaller Payout.
 ##### Example:
 ```yaml